earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 ~~~

-A `string` data is sent to the unbuffered channel, while the data sent to the buffered channels are received and stored in variables(`data1` & `data2`).
-If the buffered channel's capacity exceeds, it can cause an error and lead to a deadlock.
-Considering the channel when sending data.
-Buffered channels can store data but stay within their capacity.
-Unbuffered channels require immediate data reception.
+A string is sent to an unbuffered channel, which requires immediate reception.
+On the other hand, buffered channels store data in variables (data1 & data2).
+However, if they exceed their capacity, it results in errors and a potential deadlock.

-Here's the complete code snippet below:
+Here's the full thing:

 ~~~{.go caption="channels.go"}
 package main